uber-archive/hacheck/README.md

 `hacheck` accepts a `-c` flag which should point to a YAML-formatted configuration file.
 Some notable properties of this file:
 * `cache_time`: The duration for which check results may be cached
 * `service_name_header`: If set, the name of a header which will be populated with the service name on HTTP checks
+* `log_path`: Either the string `"stdout"`, the string `"stderr"`, or a fully-qualified path to a file to write logs to.
+Uses a [http://docs.python.org/2/library/logging.handlers.html#watchedfilehandler](WatchedFileHandler) and ought to play nicely with logrotate

 ### License